build2/libbuild2-autoconf/README.md

 If the name is followed by the `!` modifier, then it is *unprefixable* (see the previous section for details).
-The name can also be followed by `:` and a list of base checks.
+The name can also be followed by `:` and a space-separated list of base checks.
 Such checks are automatically inserted before the rest of the lines in the resulting substitution.
 One notable check that you may want to use as a base is [`BUILD2_AUTOCONF_LIBC_VERSION`][libc-version] (see comments for details).

-Subsequent lines should be C-style comments or preprocessor directives that `#define` or `#undef` `<NAME>` depending on whether the feature is available (though there can be idiosyncrasies; see `const.h`, for example).
-Note that there should be no double-quotes or backslashes except for line continuations.
-For example, to add a check for option `HAVE_BAR`, we could create the `HAVE_BAR.h` header file with the following content:
+Subsequent lines should be C-style comments or preprocessor directives that `#define` or `#undef` `<NAME>` depending on whether the feature is available (though there can be idiosyncrasies; see [`const.h`][const], for example).
+The file may also contain C++-style comment lines, which (along with the first line) are excluded from the output.
+Note also that there should be no double-quotes or backslashes except for line continuations.

+For example, to add a new check `HAVE_BAR`, we could create the `HAVE_BAR.h` header file with the following content:

 ```
 // HAVE_BAR

+// TODO: maybe add support for Cygwin?

 #undef HAVE_BAR